James Dean Historical Tour – Fairmount, IN

 Fairmount, Indiana 46928

-After the tour, we have arranged a very unique farm-to-table dinner at the now famous Grains & Grill restaurant in their private dining room at 4 PM.
+After the tour, we have arranged a very unique farm-to-table dinner at the now famous Grains & Grill restaurant in their private banquet room at 4 PM.
 Famous for Indiana breaded tenderloins, burgers, steaks, seafood, mushrooms and salads along with various other local and eclectic comfort fare.
-They also are a brewpub and make several interesting and tasty brews and have recently added a pizzeria.
-Due to the extreme popularity of this fairly new restaurant on Saturday evenings, they can only take a group such as ours right when they open at 4 PM.
+They also have a Bad Dad Brewery, make several interesting and tasty brews and have recently added an Italian brick oven pizzeria in the rear (separate seating).
+Due to the extreme popularity of this only five-year-old restaurant on Saturday evenings, they can only take a group such as ours right when they open at 4 PM.
 So, we should all be done by 5:30 or 6 PM.
 Separate checks arranged.

 “Jimmy Dean, where have you gone?”
-See you there!
+See you there on the 17th!

 Bob & Brigitta Snider, Tourmeisters